Six Things You Need to Know about Hashimoto’s Thyroiditis

 Exposure to radiation

-Patients who have received radiation for leukemia and other types of cancer may also develop the disease.
+Patients who have received radiation for leukemia and other cancers may also develop the disease.

 - Extreme tiredness or daily, constant fatigue.